-Employers using salary scale amounts that are higher than the amounts in the salary tables in Article 6.may adjust their salary scales in the light of the social context and in consultation with the employee representatives.
-If the employee representatives so chooses, this consultation can also take place with the trade unions.
+Employers using salary scale amounts that are higher than the amounts in the salary tables in Article 6.8 may adjust their salary scales in the light of the social context and in consultation with the employee representation.
+If the employee representation so chooses, this consultation can also take place with the trade unions.